newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/adjust-rental-rates.md

   - real-estate
 icon: update-purple.svg
 urlSlug: adjust-rental-rates
-summaryDescriptionMd: If you want to increase your tenant’s rent, you must first check if your town has rent control laws.
-Rent control laws limit how much and how often landlords can increase rent.
+summaryDescriptionMd: Some towns in New Jersey have rent control laws that limit how much and how often landlords can increase rent.
 ---
-Ask your municipal clerk if your town has rent control laws.
+If you want to increase your tenant’s rent, contact your municipal clerk to see if your town has rent control laws.
 If so, the laws will explain what process you need to follow to increase rent.

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="note" }